spatie/laravel-data/docs/advanced-usage/creating-a-transformer.md

 weight: 4
 ---

-Transformers take complex values and transform them to simple types.
-For example a `Carbon` object could be transformed to `16-05-1994T00:00:00+00`.
+Transformers take complex values and transform them into simple types.
+For example, a `Carbon` object could be transformed to `16-05-1994T00:00:00+00`.

 A transformer implements the following interface: